fishing/fishing.github.com/fish_finders.md

 you know where to put your boat (where all the fish are).
 For that reason, I picked up a "transom-mount fish sonar" for ~$120, the [Garmin Striker 4 Fish Sonar](https://www.amazon.com/Garmin-010-01550-00-Striker-4/dp/B017NI17HQ).
+It turned out to be pretty nice, but not usable from shore.
+So later on I went and purchased the Deeper.

 ## Fish Sonar Basics